fahadmuslim/KNN/README.md

 **File/Dir name**  | **Information**
 -------------- | -----------------
-**knn\_cpu** | Contains "single kernel implementation" of the algorithm.
+**knn\_cpu** | Contains the "single kernel implementation" of the algorithm.
 The nearest neighbors identification in this implementation is done on the host.
-**knn\_fpga** | Contains "two kernels implementation" of the algorithm which uses a memory architecture optimization provided by SDAccel that implements the global memories used to communicate between the kernels on to the FPGA Block RAMs.
-The nearest neighbors identification in this case is done on the FPGA.
+**knn\_fpga** | Contains the "two kernel implementation" of the algorithm, which uses a memory architecture optimization provided by SDAccel that implements the global memories used to communicate between the kernels as streaming buffers on the FPGA Block RAMs.
+The nearest neighbor identification in this case is done on the FPGA.
-**filelist.txt** | Contains the points of reference data set (32768 points!).
+**filelist.txt** | Contains the points of a reference data set (32768 points).
+**params.h** | Some constant parameters (see below).
+**nn\_cpu.cl** | The kernel which calculates all the distances and writes them to the host for nearest neighbors identification.
-**main\_cpu.cpp** | The host code for the implementation with nearest neighbors identification done on the host.
+**main\_cpu.cpp** | The host code for the implementation with nearest neighbor identification done on the host.
-**nn\_cpu.cl** | The kernel which calculates all the distances and write them to the host for nearest neighbors identification.
+**nn\_cpu.cl** | The kernel which calculates all the distances and writes them to the host for nearest neighbors identification.
-**solution\_cpu.tcl**   | Script to implement the "host nearest neighbors estimation" case in SDAccel.
+**solution\_cpu.tcl**   | Script for the "single kernel implementation" in SDAccel.
+**params.h** | Some constant parameters (see below).
-**main\_fpga.cpp** | The host code for the "two kernels implementation" of the algorithm on the FPGA where, the distances are calculated in multiple work groups by one kernel and then the neighbors are estimated for a single work-group on another kernel.
+**main\_fpga.cpp** | The host code for the "two kernel implementation" of the algorithm, where the distances are calculated by multiple work groups in one kernel and then the neighbors are computed by a single work-group (assuming that _k_ is small) in another kernel.
 **nn\_fpga.cl** | The OpenCL code using global memory buffers to stream data between two kernels.
 One of the kernels calculates the distance between the query point and all the points in the reference data set.
-The second kernel identifies the nearest neighbors in a single work-group.
+The second kernel identifies the _k_ nearest neighbors using a single work-group.
-**solution\_fpga.tcl** | Script to implement the "FPGA nearest neighbors identification" case of the algorithm using two kernels.
+**solution\_fpga.tcl** | Script for the "two kernel implementation" in SDAccel.

 ### Parameters
-The query point in terms of latitude and longitude and the number of nearest neighbors in all the cases can be specified by changing the corresponding values at the top of the host code.
+The number of nearest neighbors to be returned, the required work group size and the maximum size of an input file line are defined in "params.h"

 ### How to run an example
-For compiling OpenCL codes onto Xilinx FPGAs, the following tool must be installed:
-> Xilinx SDAccel 2015.1
+The code has been tested with Xilinx SDAccel 2015.1.

-In each sub-directory, there are script files to run the solutions for each test case.
-They can be used as follows:
+The script files for each test case can be used as follows:

 >  sdaccel solution\_cpu.tcl
 >  sdaccel solution\_fpga.tcl

-The nearest neighbors along with the given query point, number of neighbors _k_ and the number of records i.e. the number of points in the reference data set, will be printed on the standard IO.
+The _k_ nearest neighbors, the given query point, and the total number of points are printed on standard output.

 ### Sample Output
-The final output in all cases shall list the nearest neighbors among the points in the reference data set before indicating the successful building and packaging of the implementation for SDAccel compliant boards.
 The sample output after a successful run would look like:
 <center>![alt text](./figures/output.png)</center>
 <center>Figure 2: Sample Output after a successful run</center>

 ## Performance Metrics
-The performance metrics in each case are the following parameters:
+We considered the following performance metrics:
 > Initiation Interval: Indicating the number of clock cycles between two consecutive iterations of a loop
-> Latency: Indicating the number of clock cycles required to complete the execution of an implementation
+> Latency: Indicating the number of clock cycles required to complete the execution of the entire kernel

-Both of the metrics have a profound effect on the execution time in case of an FPGA implementation and also effects the overall energy consumption over an FPGA.
+Both metrics have a profound effect on the execution time and energy consumption in case of an FPGA implementation.

 ### Performance Comparison
 The FPGA vs GPU performance comparison for the "knn\_cpu" and "knn\_fpga" implementations in terms of execution time, power and energy consumption is described here.
-It shall be noted that in the "knn\_cpu" case, the nearest neighbors identification time on the host i.e. the CPU has also been added to the execution time.
+Note that in the "knn\_cpu" case, the nearest neighbors identification time on the host (the CPU) has also been added to the execution time.
 The devices used for comparison are the following:
 - NVIDIA GeForce GTX 960 with 1024 cores
 - NVIDIA Quadro K4200 with 1344 cores
 - Xilinx Virtex 7 xc7vx690tffg1157-2